ibm-cloud-docs/mas-ms/ssp.md

 2. Request Access

     A user managing the customer you want access to must add you to the tool.
-Contact one of the manager users to request they add you to the Access Management Tool.
-If you do not know who the manager users are for a specific customer, submit a [support case](https://www.ibm.com/mysupport){: external} requesting this information.
+Contact one of your manager users to request they add you to the Access Management Tool.
+If you do not know who the manager users are for your account, submit a [support case](https://www.ibm.com/mysupport){: external} requesting this information.

+    If you are new customer and manager users were not assigned during the onboarding process, you must submit a [support case](https://www.ibm.com/mysupport){: external} designating at least two (2) managers for your account (1 primary, 1 backup).
+The case must include the email address and first and last name for each of the users.
+All email adresses must be associated with an [IBMid](https://myibm.ibm.com){: external}.
+    {: note}

 3. Navigate to the Access Management Tool